WELCOME TO STROUD FILM FESTIVAL 2024.

 The Boy and the Heron, Scrapper, Children of the Sea and a relaxed screening of Roald Dahl’s Matilda the Musical are all on the bill for families and children this year.
 Science- fiction themed workshops hosted at the Museum in the Park are perfect for families too and include making flip books and designing posters.

-is excited to be investing in supporting the Stroud community to make films as well as watch them.
+The sci-fi theme extends to the exhibition of re-imagined film posters by Stroud Illustrators Collective which can be discovered throughout the festival at Lansdown Gallery, Museum in the Park, Stroud Brewery and The Prince Albert throughout the festival.
+With generous support from local companies, the festival is excited to be investing in supporting the Stroud community to make films as well as watch them.
 The 90 Second Film Challenge invites everyone to make a short film in response to a theme to be announced during the festival.
 The films entered in the challenge will be on the big screen at Lansdown Hall in 90 Second Stroud at Lansdown Hall on Saturday 16th March.
 Look out for the three filmmaking workshops on the programme, each aimed

 at a different age group, and offering the opportunity to develop film production skills.